- Everett Public Schools

 - Recess schedules will limit the number of students on the playground or within a specific area of the playground.

-- Assemblies and other large student gatherings will not be held.
+- In-person assemblies and other large student gatherings will not be held.

 Signage reminding staff, students and visitors that all are required to wear an approved face covering is posted at the front entrance of each facility.
 Interior signage is placed in the foyers and hallways to remind people about the six (6)-foot distancing requirement, the wearing of a face covering and directional signs where needed for traffic flow.
 Classrooms will also have signage indicating the maximum COVID-19 capacity and floor markings to indicate the required spacing necessary between students.